plonialmoni/ExceltoOutlookVideo/README.md

 - **execol.vba**: The VBA source code for the macro.
 - **Appointments VBA - Public.xlsm**: A macro-enabled Excel workbook template ready for use.
-- **Appointments VBA - Public - With Color Category.xlsm**: A variant of the template (likely including color categorization features).
+- **Appointments VBA - Public - With Color Category.xlsm**: A variant of the template (including color categorization features).

 ## Prerequisites